 On the project Options dialog box, on the Units tab, you can add direction, distance, and location units of measure to your project.
 This makes them available in editing dialog boxes for constraint tools that specify distance, direction, or location.

-For example, if your map or scene is set to a State Plane coordinate system with units in U.S. survey feet, and you add meters to the project, meter (m) appears as an optional unit in the drop-down lists on the editing tool dialog boxes.
-You can type the values as meters, and the tool converts the distance correctly.
+For example, if your map is set to a state plane coordinate system with units in U.S. survey feet, and you add meters to the project, meter (m) appears as an optional unit in the drop-down list when you create a line segment at a specified distance.
+Your values are automatically converted.

-To learn more about units, see the following:
+To learn more about unit settings for editing, see the following:

 - On the Edit tab, in the Manage Edits group, click the Options dialog box launcher .

-- In the Code column, click <Select Unit Code> and select a format type.
+- In the bottom row, click <Select Unit Code> and choose a unit of measure.

 - Click OK.

-Your settings are saved and the dialog box closes.
+Your settings are saved to the project and the dialog box closes.